 - Taxation Section

 -- Criminal and Civil Tax Penalties Committee

 - Participant, Internal Revenue Service's Internal Continuing Professional Education Program for Revenue Officers, July 16, 1997

 Honors and Awards

-Listed in Chambers USA: America's Leading Lawyers for Business, 2018
+Listed in Chambers USA: America's Leading Lawyers for Business, 2018 and 2019

 - Award from IRS - Eastern PA Working Together Conference - 20 Years of Service